Katia Dandoulaki: Career

-She also played Maria Callas in Terence MacNally's Master Class, and Blanche in A Streetcar Named Desire.
-She was one of the lead stars in the TV series, "Istera irthan oi melisses" (2000), directed by Yiannis Koutsomitis.
+She also played Maria Callas in Terrence McNally's Master Class, and Blanche in A Streetcar Named Desire.
+She was one of the lead stars in the TV series Istera irthan oi melisses (2000), directed by Yiannis Koutsomitis.
 It was one of the few successes that ET1, the state TV channel, had during that period.
-During the 2001-2002 season she played Emma in the classic Pinter play 'Betrayal'.
+During the 2001-2002 season she played Emma in the classic Pinter play Betrayal.
 It was a big success, and directed by Stamatis Fasoulis.
 Her co-stars were S. Zalmas and K. Konstantopoulos.

-Subsequently, she worked on Vera Sto Dexi, as a main character, until 2007.
+Subsequently, she worked on Vera sto Dexi, as a main character, until 2007.

-After Vera Sto Dexi, a TV series from MEGA CHANNEL, she worked on the tv series I Zoi Tis Allis as main character airing at the same channel.
+After Vera sto Dexi, a TV series from MEGA CHANNEL, she worked on the TV series I Zoi Tis Allis as main character airing at the same channel.

-In 2019 she has started acting in "Agries Melisses" a dramatic TV series from ANTENNA CHANNEL.
+In 2019, she started acting in Agries Melisses a dramatic TV series from ANTENNA CHANNEL.

 Katia Dandoulaki Theatre

 Katia Dandoulaki has a theatre named after her in Athens.
 The modern theatre of Katia Dandoulaki resulted from the remodelling of the third floor of a commercial complex of entertainment halls built in the 1960s.
 In particular, the 1000 m2 area of the Superstar Theatre was completely remodelled.
 It is a work by architect Katerina Thanou.

 The theatre proper has 500 stalls on an inclined level and a stage 200 m2 with a revolving section which offered the possibility of multiple uses.
 The foyer, with an area of 250 m2, is on two levels and includes a bar, bookshop, lounge and a small exhibition area in the loft.